quambene/bogrep/README.md

 bogrep config --underlying <url1> <url2> ...
 ```

-For example, if a specific url for <https://news.ycombinator.com> is
+For example, if a specific url like
+`https://news.ycombinator.com/item?id=00000000` is bookmarked, the underlying
-bookmarked, the article of discussion will be fetched and cached.
+article will be fetched and cached.

+Supported domains are:

+- news.ycombinator.com
+- reddit.com

 ## Diff websites